2022-2023 Undergraduate and Graduate Catalog

 The Academic Catalog of The Culinary Institute of America is where you'll find information about CIA degree and certificate program requirements, courses, and academic policies at all CIA campuses.
+This 2022-2023 Undergraduate and Graduate Catalog is effective from September 1, 2022 to August 31, 2023; changes made effective December 15, 2022.
+Addendum changes are listed on the Catalog Updates page.
+Previous editions are available as PDFs at the bottom of this page.

 The Culinary Institute of America seeks candidates for its degree and certificate programs who can demonstrate academic competence and who have a passion for the foodservice industry.
 Program start dates are offered three times per year in September, January, and April.
 Most CIA programs have no application deadline.
 Due to high demand, our admissions team will work with you to ensure that you meet application deadlines for our Texas campus.